Skip to main content

 Let our painting community inspire you!
 From children's rooms to living rooms, our customers have already embellished many rooms with a half-height painted wall!

-Step 1: Select colour shades
+Step 1: Choose your shades

-Step 2: Divide up the wall
+Step 2: Divide your wall

-Step 3: Draw the boundary line
+Step 3: Draw the border line

-Step 4: Paint the upper area
+Step 4: Paint the upper section

-Step 5: Paint the lower area
+Step 5: Paint the lower section

 Paint walls in two colours: Ideas and tips for patterns